-As from 1 January 2016, the Company was subject to the requirements of the EU Solvency II directive.
+The Company is subject to the requirements of the EU Solvency II directive.
 The Solvency II regime establishes a new set of EU-wide capital requirements, risk management and disclosure standards.
 The Company must hold eligible own funds to cover the solvency capital requirement (SCR) and eligible basic own funds to cover the minimum capital requirement (MCR).
 The SCR shall be calculated either in accordance with the standard formula or using a full or partial internal model (PIM) as approved by the Regulator.
 The Company must immediately inform the Regulator where it observes that its SCR or MCR are no longer complied with or where there is risk of non-compliance in the following six months for SCR and three months for MCR.